ankane/searchjoy/README.md

 gem "intel"
 ```

-Create a table to keep track of searches.
+And run the generator.
+This creates a table to keep track of searches.

 ```sh
 rails generate intel:install